shadiakiki1986/sklearn-digits-jitter/README.md

-sklearn digits dataset with translation jitter added (from -3 to +3 pixels).
+sklearn digits dataset with translation jitter added (from -3 to +3 pixels) and padding to an odd dimension (important for preprocessing to center in notebook below).

 Used to test ML algos' invariance to translation.